Bezos rocket crashes after liftoff, only experiments aboard

 The company later said the rocket crashed.

-The mishap occurred as the rocket was traveling nearly 700 mph at an altitude of about 28,000 feet.
+The mishap occurred as the rocket was traveling nearly 700 mph (1,126 kph) at an altitude of about 28,000 feet (8,500 meters).
 There was no video shown of the rocket — only the capsule — after the failure.
 It happened around the point the rocket is under the maximum amount of pressure, called max-q.

 The rocket usually lands upright on the desert floor and then is recycled for future flights.

-The webcast showed the capsule reaching a maximum altitude of more than 37,000 feet.
+The webcast showed the capsule reaching a maximum altitude of more than 37,000 feet (11,300 meters).
 Thirty-six experiments were on board to be exposed to a few minutes of weightlessness.
 Half were sponsored by NASA, mostly from students.

 It was the 23rd flight for the New Shepard program, named after the first American in space, Mercury astronaut Alan Shepard.
 It was the ninth flight for this particular rocket-capsule pair, which was dedicated to flying experiments.